v-zhuravlev/zabbix-notify/README.md

-Note You can also define new media for real Zabbix users: use their Slack name in 'Send to'  preceded by @ (for example @bob).
+Note: You can also define new media for real Zabbix users: use their Slack name in 'Send to'  preceded by @ (for example @bob).
 In that case this users can be notified by Direct Message as well.